-St Nicholas is a fascinating historic building; though the interior furnishing are almost entirely Victorian and later, it is the unique history of the building and its location near the picturesque quayside that make it so interesting.
+St Nicholas is a fascinating historic building; though the interior furnishings are almost entirely Victorian and later, it is the unique history of the building and its location near the picturesque quayside that makes it so interesting.
 The church is a very short walk from the bridge linking West and East Looe.

 About Looe, St Nicholas Church

 Address: West Looe Quay, Looe, Cornwall, England, PL13 2DU

 Location: Just past the fire station on the quay in West Looe.
 Usually open to visitors.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest